fbpx

 Newfound Gap

-Newfound Gap is just right down the road from Morton’s Overlook.
+Newfound Gap is just right down the road from Morton Overlook.
 This scenic overlook is one of the park’s finest, with incredible views of both Tennessee and North Carolina.
-This spot is home to the Rockerfeller Memorial where President Franklin D. Roosevelt commissioned the park in 1940.
+This spot is home to the Rockefeller Memorial where President Franklin D. Roosevelt commissioned the park in 1940.
+It’s a popular stop and provides a great photo opportunity.

-Location: along U.S. 441/Newfound Gap Road, just a mile past Morton’s Overlook
+Location: along U.S. 441/Newfound Gap Road, just a mile past Morton Overlook

 Oconoluftee Valley Overlook